freerkminnema/synchronized/README.md

 # `synchronized()` for Laravel

-This package installs a global `synchronized` function into your Laravel application that ensures that the given callback is only executed one at a time.
+This package installs a global `synchronized` function into your Laravel application that ensures that the given callable is always executed one at a time, even if multiple requests are coming in.

-So if your application receives ten requests in parallel, and part of that code is wrapped in the `synchronized` function, that part of the code will be executed sequentially.
+So if your application receives ten requests in parallel, and part of your code is wrapped in the `synchronized` function, that block will be executed sequentially.

 > [!IMPORTANT]
 > This function uses the Cache Atomic Locks feature of Laravel.
-As per the Laravel documentation — to utilize this feature, your application must be using the `memcached`, `redis`, `dynamodb`, `database`, `file`, or `array` cache driver as your application's default cache driver.
-In addition, all servers must be communicating with the same central cache server.
+As per the Laravel documentation — to utilize this feature, your application must be using the `memcached`, `redis`, `dynamodb`, `database`, or `file` cache driver as your application's default cache driver.
+Technically the `array` driver works, but since this cache is not shared between requests it doesn't help our case.
+In addition, if relevant, all web servers must be communicating with the same central cache server.

 ## Example usage